Hexagram 53. Development (漸 Jiàn)

 (Hóng jiàn yú gān, xiǎo zǐ lì, yǒu yán, wú jiù.)

 "The wild goose gradually approaches the shore.
-The young son is in danger.
-There are words, but no blame."
+For the young, risk present; there is talk, but no error."

 Line 2